FidoID – The Trusted Pet Microchip Registry

 FidoID maintains “third party contact” information.
 Your pet would be released to your authorised representative to ensure its well-being.

-Your pet is protected even when you are not at home, no matter what the reason.
 Alternatively you can log on to fidoid.co.uk and register your holiday address or contact details for the duration of your holiday or designate a third party to be responsible for the animal when you are away.

 Updating and Managing Records